demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-check-if-approval-is-required-for-target

 ***
-Check if an approval is required for this target (optionally for a given date in future).
+Check if an approval is required for this target (optionally for a given date in future)
+url: get /approvals/requests/target/{target_name}

 #### Base Command